virajbhutada/US-Healthcare-Analytics-PowerBI-Insights/README.md

 - **Unlocking Insights for Informed Healthcare Decision-Making:** This endeavor offers a comprehensive analysis of the U.S. healthcare industry for the years 2019-2020 through PowerBI.
 Dive into detailed reports and visualizations that provide strategic insights for healthcare stakeholders.

-- **Empowering Informed Healthcare Decisions through Analytical Insights:** Discover valuable insights into the U.S. healthcare industry from 2019 to 2020 with this repository powered by PowerBI.
-Immerse yourself in detailed reports and compelling visualizations that deliver strategic intelligence for stakeholders in the healthcare landscape.
+- **Empowering Informed Healthcare Decisions through Analytical Insights:** Discover valuable insights into the U.S. healthcare industry from 2019 to 2020 with this PowerBI-driven initiative.
+Explore detailed reports and compelling visualizations that deliver strategic intelligence for stakeholders in the healthcare landscape.

 ---